canjs/can-stache/docs/helpers.md

 ## Registering Helpers

-You can register your own global helper with the `[can-stache.addHelper addHelper]` or `[can-stache.registerHelper registerHelper]` methods.
+You can register your own global helper with the `[can-stache.addHelper addHelper]` or `[can-stache.addLiveHelper addLiveHelper]` methods.

-`[can-stache.addHelper addHelper]` calls the registered helper function with values, while `[can-stache.registerHelper registerHelper]` calls the registered helper function with [can-compute.computed computes] if observable data is passed. `addHelper` is easier to use for basic helper functionality.
+`[can-stache.addHelper addHelper]` calls the registered helper function with values, while `[can-stache.addLiveHelper addLiveHelper]` calls the registered helper function with [can-compute.computed computes] if observable data is passed. `addHelper` is easier to use for basic helper functionality.